saugaatallabadi/water-usage-tracker-iot/README.md

 # Water Usage Tracker (IoT)

-Tracks water usage in a house using IoT Devices installed on water outlets like taps, showers etc.
+Tracks water usage in a house using IoT (Internet of Things) Devices installed on water outlets like taps, showers etc.